22nd Division (South Vietnam): 1967

+1968

-In February 1968 Lt.
-Col. William A. Donald (USMC), a MACV Civil Operations and Revolutionary Development Support evaluator, made a detailed examination of one of the Division's regiments providing area security.
+In February 1968 Lieutenant colonel William A. Donald (USMC), a MACV CORDS evaluator, made a detailed examination of one of the Division's regiments providing area security.
 He described the regimental commander as "astute," with "an impressive grasp of VC/PAVN tactics and the military significance of terrain," but also as "politically motivated" and "a supreme practitioner of caution."
 His subordinate battalion commanders were capable, but lacked aggressiveness and imagination.
 There were few company or platoon-level operations, he noted, and leadership at the lower levels and on the staffs was minimal.
 Donald pointed out that almost all operations were planned by the regimental commander, with little assistance from his nominal staff who appeared to serve primarily as bodyguards and aides.
 Both the regimental and battalion commanders acted as their own intelligence officers, even operating spy networks with their personal funds and friends.
 He also reported that unit commanders habitually employed internal informants, enforced discipline through whippings or confining soldiers to makeshift "tiger cages" for military infractions, and used prisoners and VC suspects as laborers.
 The US advisers interviewed by Donald held that the entire unit was run by an inside clique of favorites, "armed with an uncanny flair for mediocrity," who, despite spending their nights at home when their troops were in the field, were decorated "with awesome regularity."
 Not surprisingly, Donald reported that the unit was deficient in almost all military activities, allowing the local VC to dominate the countryside, especially during the hours of darkness.
 He also noted that the Division commander had not visited the regiment or the battalions in several months, and no one appeared concerned over what the unit did or did not accomplish.